 MARCH 29TH, 2000

-Founded in 2000, The Sunset Theatre Society’s Mandate is to: nurture, produce and present professional theatre in the remote and supportive environment of the Sunset Theatre in the remote gold mining town of Wells, BC.
+Founded in 2000, The Sunset Theatre Society’s Mandate is to: nurture, develop, produce and present professional theatre in the remote and supportive environment of the Sunset Theatre in the remote gold mining town of Wells, BC.

 The Sunset Theatre is Governed by a Board of Directors with one full-time volunteer staff person, Executive Artistic Director, Karen Jeffery.
 The Sunset Theatre has just celebrated its 10th Anniversary season.

 If you are interested in joining our team, please contact us at 250-994-3400 or

 250-617-2167 or you can email us at email@example.com